parvillanueva/salad-stack-framework/README.md

 # SaladStack
+SaladStack is an open-source PHP framework designed to streamline the process of building dynamic and robust websites.
+With its user-friendly architecture and modular components, SaladStack provides developers with a flexible toolkit for creating scalable web applications.
+Its intuitive structure allows for easy customization and rapid development, making it an ideal choice for both beginners and experienced programmers looking to build modern, high-performance websites.
+Embrace the power of SaladStack to simplify your development workflow and bring your web projects to life with ease.

 ## Prerequisite
 The easiest way to install SaladStack is to use a composer that will resolve and install the PHP dependencies required by the Flarum.
 Hence, just download the composer to set it up.